Pet bonds

 The pet bond will be refunded in full at the end of the tenancy if the pet has not done any damage.

-If the pet bond has been refunded, the tenant may need to pay a new pet bond if they decide to get another pet later.
+The tenant may need to pay a new pet bond if they decide to get another pet later.

 MSD assistance for paying pet bonds